ArcticWebb/Alaska_Permafrost_Thaw_Database/README.md

 The Alaska Permafrost Thaw Database is an open-access, georeferenced database of abrupt and non-abrupt permafrost thaw locations across Alaska.
-Version 1.0.0 of the database includes 19,540 points compiled from published literature, geospatial databases, field campaigns, and photo-interpreted sites of landscape change.
+Version 2.0.0 of the database includes 19,540 points compiled from published literature, geospatial databases, field campaigns, and photo-interpreted sites of landscape change.

 ## This repository hosts:
-- **Main Dataset:** `Main_Dataset/Alaska_Permafrost_Thaw_Database.csv` — the main tabular dataset.
+- **Main Dataset:** `Main_Dataset/[select version]/Alaska_Permafrost_Thaw_Database_[insert version].csv` — the main tabular dataset.
-- **Dataset with additional topography data:** `TopographyData/Alaska_Permafrost_Thaw_Database_v1.0.0_Topography_Data.csv` - the main tabular dataset with added topography data.
+- **Dataset with additional topography data:** `Main_Dataset/Alaska_Permafrost_Thaw_Database_TopographicVariables_[insert version].csv` - the main tabular dataset with added topography data.
 - **R Scripts**
      - `Scripts/Convert_to_GeoJSON.R` - R script for converting the database from a CSV file to a GeoJSON file.
      - `Scripts/GEE_TopographicVariableExtractionScript.js` - Google Earth Engine Script for extracting topographic variables at each thaw feature.